Programming and Numerical Analysis: User Defined Optimization

 • Optional derivatives

-Example: Heterogeneity in a probit model
+Example: Heterogeneity in a Probit Model

 To illustrate this tool, we consider a fairly intricate example.
 To the standard example of creating the user’s own probit estimator, we add an additional aspect, a likelihood function in which there is heterogeneity which is integrated out of the conditional density.
 Consider a probit model in which there is normally distributed, unobserved individual heterogeneity which multiplies one of the variables in the model,